nodemcu/nodemcu-firmware/docs/lua-modules/liquidcrystal.md

 ## liquidcrystal.position
 Get current position of the cursor.
 Position is 0 indexed.
 When using GPIO backend without `rw` argument specification function does nothing.

+!!! note
+  At least some HD44780s and/or interfaces have been observed to count reading the position as grounds for incrementing their position in memory.
+This is mysterious, but software likely intends to restore the position anyway.

 #### Syntax
 `liquidcrystal.position(self)`